 Potential Impact Issue Nature of Impact Extent of Impact No-Go Areas Degradation of views from the Private Nature Reserves.
 Direct impacts: Views over the proposed project.
-Indirect impacts: No indirect impacts Local None identified at this stage
+Indirect impacts: Local None identified at this stage No indirect impacts

-The proposed project is approximately 3km (east) from the Leeuwkopje Private Nature Reserve and 4.1km (west) from the Sharme and Koerooi Private Nature Reserves.
+The proposed project is approximately 200m south and east of the Leeuwkopje Private Nature Reserve and in excess of 6.5km west of the Sharme and Koerooi Private Nature Reserves.
+At these distances and given the extent of intervening vegetation, the Sharme and Koerooi reserves will not be affected.